 By placing an event feedback form on your website, you may find that there are simple ways to fix those negative opinions and make your next event better than ever.

-So, let’s take a look at how to create an event feedback form in WordPress.
+Let’s take a look at how to create an event feedback form in WordPress.

 Step 1: Create an Event Feedback Form